Manage many accounts with one API client

 For this exercise, you’ll create one API client to use across multiple accounts.

-Launch Identity Management in Luna (CONFIGURE ⇒ Manage APIs).
+Launch Identity Management in Control Center (CONFIGURE ⇒ Manage APIs).

 Click New API client for me.

-Select Use USERNAME’s Luna roles and permissions, where USERNAME is the user’s login name.
+Select Use USERNAME’s Control Center roles and permissions, where USERNAME is the user’s login name.